 Medical director Derek Sandeman added: "I will wear my badge with pride - as a symbol of my values and those of the Trust, as well as an opportunity for us to enjoy the benefits of diversity."

-The rainbow badge project has received overwhelming Trust-wide support with over 200 badges now in circulation and more on the way.
+The rainbow badge project has received overwhelming Trust-wide support with over 1000 badges now in circulation.

 Chief executive Paula Head commended staff for their dedication to equality, diversity and inclusion.

 She said: “Thank you to all our staff for wearing these badges and showing support for our LGBT+ service users, their families and colleagues.”

 “A diverse and inclusive workforce is really important for the future of our Trust.”